-Now with the impending danger of war the royal magician created `a magical oil'.
+Now with the impending danger of war, the royal magician created `a magical oil'.
 If this magical oil is sprinkled on a particular place, then any enemy soldier entering there will turn into a stone.
-Suppose the royal magician wanted to sprinkle his magical oil at the blue dot in Fig.~$ \ref{fig:Dwarf_kingdom}$ and Neo was again assigned this task.
+Suppose the royal magician wanted to sprinkle his magical oil on the blue dot in Fig.~$ \ref{fig:Dwarf_kingdom}$ and Neo was again assigned this task.
 He had to start from the King's Palace with the magical oil and very carefully hop to his destination.
-Sophie once again helped Neo and written down the coded instruction for Neo as ($ 2 $ right, $ 3 $ up).
-Later on more details were added to the story.
+Sophie once again helped Neo and wrote down the coded instruction for Neo as ($ 2 $ right, $ 3 $ up).
+Later on, more details were added to the story.
 In fact, it was turned into a small game.
-First the condition was imposed that Neo is allowed to reach only those places where he can reach by hopping equal number of times to right and up.
+First, the condition was imposed that Neo is allowed to reach only those places where he can reach by hopping an equal number of times to right and up.
 Now an enemy position was given, say the green dot in Fig.~$ \ref{fig:Dwarf_kingdom}$.
-Sophie found out that it was not possible for Neo to reach there under the constraints imposed on the movement of Neo.
+Sophie found out that Neo couldn't reach there under the constraints imposed on the movement of Neo.
 The game continued for a while.
 Sophie began to notice some patterns.
-Then Sophie was advised to list down where all can Neo reach, if he was instructed to hop equal number of times to right and up.
+Then Sophie was advised to list down all the places Neo could reach, if he was instructed to hop an equal number of times to the right and the up.
 She figured it out with some help and then marked all such places with red dots (see Fig.~$ \ref{fig:Dwarf_kingdom}$).
 She immediately noticed that all the red dots appeared to lie on a straight line.
-Of curse, Dwarf moved only on an integer lattice still Sophie was learning many interesting new ideas, such as the connection between the constraint on hopping `right $ = $ up' with the pattern of red dots appearing to lie on a straight line ($ y=x$ in traditional sense).
+Of curse, Dwarf moved only on an integer lattice still Sophie was learning many interesting new things, such as the connection between the constraint on hopping `right $ = $ up' with the pattern of red dots appearing to lie on a straight line ($ y=x$).
 She even learned to plot all the points corresponding to the constraint on hopping `right $ > $ up'.
-It was a story, play and a hands-on paining activity for her.
-She not only enjoyed this activity, using her rich imagination she went onto add more to the story of the dwarfs and in the process learned some of the fundamental concepts of coordinate geometry.
+It was a story, play, and a hands-on painting activity for her.
+She not only enjoyed this activity, but using her rich imagination she went on to add more to the story of the dwarfs and in the process learned some of the fundamental concepts of coordinate geometry.